Villa Kynthia Panormos

 Arkadi Monastery

-The cells of the monastery faced an interior court imitating western monastery architecture.
-In the north section there were guest rooms.
-The cells of the monks were in the upper storey, those of the servants in the ground floor.
-On the upper storey there were also the granaries.
-The dining hall was a large room where the monks met for supper.
-Near it there was the kitchen, the bakery, magazines where the flour was kept, etc. Before 1866 there was also gunpowder room in the south end, but this was later moved to the wine magazines for reasons of security.
-This is a picture of great prosperity.
-It is noteworthy that both the architectural layout and the function of the monasteries are reminiscent of the Minoan palaces.
+The granaries were also on the upper floor.
+The refectory was a large hall where the monks met for dinner.
+Near it was the kitchen, the oven, cellars where the flour was stored, etc. Before 1866 there was also a powder room at the south end, but later it was moved to the wine cellars for security reasons.
+The monastery prospered at that time.
+It is noteworthy that both the architectural layout and the function of the monasteries are reminiscent of Minoan palaces.
 In both, social, economic and religious activities are combined.
-Both have central courts for these activities.
+Both have central courtyards for these activities.

-The monastery was already in decline in the 19th century.
-An Austrian traveler mentions only 20 monks and a general abandonment.
-The books of 500 classical authors were in a deplorable condition and could no longer be read.
+The books of 500 classical authors were in poor condition and could no longer be read.

 Eleftherna